 2.1 Plant material

-47 faba bean genotypes were collected from different agro-climatic conditions and were separated and refined.
+47 faba bean genotypes were collected from different agro-climatic conditions and were purified for evaluation .
 A set of 47 faba bean genotypes (Table 1) were evaluated to investigate their resistance to Fusarium root rot, caused by Fusarium solani (Mart.)
 Sacc.
-The investigation was undertaken during 2020 in the greenhouse at Faculty of Agriculture, SKUAST –K, Wadura, Sopore, Jammu and Kashmir.
+The investigation was undertaken during 2020 in the greenhouse at the Faculty of Agriculture, SKUAST –K, Wadura, Sopore, Jammu and Kashmir.

 Table 1.
 List of 47 Germplasm lines of Faba bean utilized in the research and the place from where they were collected: